Learn how you can comply with requirements regarding information sharing.

-Personal information is any information that relates to an individual and could identify them.
+Personal information is any information that relates to, and could identify, an individual.

-Sometimes there are good reasons for sharing this information.
-Early learning services operate under the same legislation as schools and kura for information sharing.
+Early learning services operate under the same legislation as schools and kura for information sharing, including the Oranga Tamariki Act 1989, the Family Violence Act 2018 and the Privacy Act 2020.

 Oranga Tamariki Act 1989